LeafySmoke420/modmanagers-thesims4/README.md

 - Install an entire folder at once.
 - Uninstall them all at once.

+## Limitations

+- It does not (so far) handle zip, rar or 7z files.
+I'll add that later to zip and unzip folders as well.

 ## Roadmap

 Still thinking but there's a lot of polishment to do, adjusments on performance and a better mod handle other than the treeview.
 Categorization, ordering, Mod toggle (enable/disable).
 If you have any ideas on what to implement let me know.